sujoff/Multiplatform-deployment-tasks/Q5/Readme.md

+Challenge 5: Setup mickrok8s with one node and deploy nginx server on it.

+---

 # MicroK8s Single Node Setup with Nginx

 This README file is for creating single node MicroK8s cluster and deploying Nginx to it as a part of assignment.